Donsol: Barangays

-Demographics

 Language

 The majority of the population speak Eastern Miraya, an Albay Bikol language of Inland Bikol group of languages.
 The language is also spoken in four towns of Albay and some parts of Pilar and Castilla, Sorsogon.
 It is mutually intelligible with Western Miraya.
 People of Donsol can also speak and understand Tagalog or Filipino, the national language, and English.